Irwin-Yang/DBFramework/README.md

 # DBFramework
 Lite sqlite Database framework on Android which can handle table hierarchies elegantly and efficiently.
-It support upgrade database  seamlessly too.
+It support upgrade database  seamlessly and subscribe events of table chagne too.
 </br>

 # Features